Source: adapted from M. van de Voort and A. Rahman (2004) “Securing Global Supply Chains”, Port Technology International, 24th Edition, pp. 67-70.

 - Physical security measures.
 Ensuring that the infrastructures, namely the modes and terminals, are secure in terms of access.

 - Employee security measures.
-Ensuring that the personnel involved, from management to cargo handling, have been screened and been subjected, depending on the sensitivity of the concerned transportation modes, to background checks.
+Ensuring that the personnel involved, from management to cargo handling, have been screened and subjected, depending on the sensitivity of the concerned transportation modes, to background checks.